 What is a Telephone Exit Code?

-An exit code is a country-specific dial code that anyone can enter before inputting a number to inform their provider that the call should be routed internationally.
 Though exit codes vary by country, there’s a lot of overlap.
 Usually, an exit code is a two- or three-digit code consisting of 0s and 1s.
-Used by over 200 countries, 00 is the most common exit code.
-There are a few exceptions though, for example, Russia’s exit code is 810.
+Used by over 200 countries, 00 is the most common exit code, and is used when dialling an international number from countries such as the UK, France and Germany for example.
+There are a few exceptions though, for example, Russia’s exit code is 810 and the exit code for the United States is 011.

 No matter where you are in the world, the ‘+’ symbol can be used to instruct the service provider that this is an international call and they should prepend the appropriate exit code to the phone number.
 By combining the + symbol with a country code we have a simple, memorable system for telling service providers that a call is intended for a foreign destination.